 What if I need special accommodations?
 Students, who have a verified disability requiring special accommodations for testing, please call the Disability Coordinator, 218-733-7650, to arrange an appointment.

 Do I have to take the test at LSC?
 Yes, you take the test as part of your orientation (SOAR) session.
 Also, you are welcome to take the placement test at the nearest Community or Technical college to your home.
-Note: Most Minnesota State Colleges and Universities (MnSCU) are willing to test students on our site.
+Note: Most Minnesota State colleges and universities are willing to test students on our site.
 If taking the Accuplacer elsewhere, make sure to notify test site personnel that you are testing for Lake Superior College.
 Also, verify you are taking the appropriate sections of the test.
 This information will be found on the blue “Accepted Student Checklist” included in your acceptance packet.

 How long does the Accuplacer Placement Test take?
 The test is not timed.
 Each portion of the test is multiple choice with 20 questions in Reading and College Level Math and 12 questions in Elementary Algebra.
 You have as much time as you need to do your best.